Palms Sportsbook 101

 This three-tower, off-the-Strip hotel is known for its crazy parties, with two large pool areas and numerous clubs.
 It is located on the south side of Flamingo Road, but west of the main highway and Strip, and faces two other resorts — the Rio and Gold Coast.

-- The three-level garage has access into the Palms from an elevator in the northwest corner.
+The three-level garage has access to the Palms from an elevator in the northwest corner.
 The five-level garage has access to the Palms near Brenden Theatres.

 Taxis are available everywhere in Las Vegas, but fares soar in bumper-to-bumper traffic on the Strip.

-- Download the ride share program apps Uber and Lyft.
-The cost for a ride is about two-thirds of the taxi service.
-Pick up your ride share on the second level of the parking garage at the airport.
+Download the rideshare program apps Uber and Lyft.
+The cost of a ride is about two-thirds of the taxi service.
+Pick up your rideshare on the second level of the parking garage at the airport.

-- A taxi fare from the airport to the Palms is around $25-30.
-There is always a lengthy queue of taxis outside the main terminal.
+A taxi fare from the airport to the Palms is around $25-30.
+There is always a long queue of taxis outside the main terminal.

 The Palms has quite the resume when it comes to its nine restaurants and food court.
 The resort features a 24/7 cafe with a late-night menu and a buffet that serves all three meals as well as brunch for Sundays.